jackminchin/te-python/README.md

 ## To Do
 - Index of packages and their use cases.
-- Add more about what Azure is.
-- Explain what CircleCI
 - Color code the flow chart steps to make it easier to follow.